jacob-edenhofer/Causal-Inference-Oxford2021/README.md

   some of the most commonly used micro-econometric methods.

   - I introduce these methods by replicating the results of well-known political science and economics papers.
-Doing so, I hope, is more engaging than providing purely abstract explanations.
+Doing so is, I hope, more engaging than providing purely abstract explanations.

 - All of the datasets I use for replication are saved in the `Data`